danielmarke/danielmarke/README.md

 - 👋 Hi, I’m @danielmarke
 - 👀 I’m interested in Computational Biophysics/Chemistry
-- 🌱 I’m currently doing my Master's thesis project in the interdisciplinary field of computational quantum chemistry and structural biology!
+- 🌱 I’m PhD researcher in the interdisciplinary field of computational quantum chemistry and structural biology!